 Step 4: When all of the butter has been incorporated into the caramel you can add your flavorings.
 In this case, we're keeping it simple with vanilla and a pinch of salt, but you could try adding different flavorings and extracts at this stage if you're feeling adventurous!

 Step 5: Transfer to storage jars and cool.
 Lastly, transfer the dairy-free caramel sauce to a clean glass jar.
-Make sure the jars are totally clean and dry, and that you have a means of sealing them so they're airtight.
+Please make sure the jars are totally clean and dry, and that you have a means of sealing them so they're airtight.

 🍽 How To Serve Caramel Sauce

-There are quite literally endless ways to enjoy homemade dairy-free caramel - Including straight from the spoon!
+There are endless ways to enjoy homemade dairy-free caramel - Including straight from the spoon!
 Seriously, it's that good.
 Here are some more of my favorite ways to serve it:

 - Drizzled On Desserts - fudgy vegan brownies. or cakes and quick bread, like this pumpkin pecan bread.